WFME (AM): "The radio station of The New York Times" (1944–1998)

 WQXR was the first AM station in New York to experiment with broadcasting in stereo, beginning in 1952.
 During some of its live concerts, it used two microphones positioned six feet apart.
 The microphone on the right led to its AM feed, and the one on the left to its FM feed, so a listener could position two radios six feet apart, one tuned to 1560 and the other to 96.3, and listen in stereo.

-In 1964, there was controversy when its 11 PM program "Nightcap" was sponsored by Schenley Liquors.
+In 1964, there was controversy when its 11 p.m. program "Nightcap" was sponsored by Schenley Liquors.
 Advertising hard liquor was considered a violation of the voluntary NAB standards.

 In 1965, the FCC began requiring commonly owned AM and FM stations in large markets to broadcast separate programming for at least part of the day.
 WQXR-FM concentrated on longer classical works, while WQXR (AM) aired lighter classical music and talk programs produced in conjunction with The New York Times.
 While this plan gave classical music fans in the New York area two options, it also increased expenses for the stations.

 In 1971, the Times put WQXR-AM-FM up for sale.
 Many offers were received for the FM station, but none of the bids for 1560 AM were satisfactory to management.
 When the FCC agreed to waive rules prohibiting stations from simulcasting if they were broadcasting classical music, the Times took the WQXR stations off the market.

 Simulcasting was also allowed, for example, for WGMS and WGMS-FM in Washington.

 Transition to WQEW

-On December 2, 1992, the AM side broke away from the simulcast for good, changing to an American popular standards format, which was inaugurated by a live studio performance by Tony Bennett.
-The change came a few months after WNEW (1130 AM), New York's heritage popular standards station, announced an impending sale to Bloomberg L.P. and a format switch to business information with the new call letters WBBR.
+On December 2, 1992, the AM side broke away from the simulcast for good, changing to an American popular standards format, and the station began broadcasting in AM stereo using the C-QUAM system. which was inaugurated by a live studio performance by Tony Bennett.
+The change came a few months after WNEW (1130 AM), New York's heritage popular standards station, announced an impending sale to Bloomberg L.P. and a format switch to business information with the new callsign WBBR.
 The format change at 1560 to standards happened 10 days before WNEW's transition.
 To reflect the heritage of both outlets, WQXR (AM) changed its call sign to WQEW.
 The station focused on a broad range of pop standards–the format's foundation artists including Frank Sinatra, Nat "King" Cole, Ella Fitzgerald, Dean Martin and Perry Como, but also artists from the big band era (such as Tommy Dorsey, Artie Shaw, Glenn Miller, Louis Armstrong and Duke Ellington); and non-rock-and-roll pop hits (by artists like Neil Diamond, Barbra Streisand, Ray Charles, Bobby Darin and Pat Boone, among others).
 Light rock and roll material such as the Turtles was also occasionally heard.